aryan68125/iqinfinite_tasks/README.md

 7. strings
 8. tuples

-# classes, constructors, (getters and setters), methods:
+# classes, constructors, (getters and setters), methods, private variables:
 [Classes,constructors, (getters and setters), methods] have been used in all the files inside packages as listed below :
 1. drivers
 2. dictionary